14 Hidden Secrets in Whistler That Nearly All Visitors Miss

-Whistler, BC.
-Home of the 2010 Winter Olympics, the world’s greatest mountain bike competition and the biggest ski resort in North America.
-There are world class (and world famous) adventures by the hundreds here.
+Whistler, BC: Home of the world’s greatest mountain bike competition and the largest ski resort in North America.
+There are world class adventures by the hundreds here.
 But what about the many places you won’t see in the glossy magazines and Instagram feeds?
 If you venture off the beaten track in Whistler, you’ll find a different world entirely.

-1.Paddleboarding a Lake
+1. Paddleboard a Lake

 2. Sample Craft Beers in Function Junction

 Why it’s awesome: One of the best additions to Whistler’s apres scene over the last few years has been the birth of a booming craft beer scene.
 And Function Junction – the up-and-coming industrial neighbourhood at the southend of Whistler – is one of the best places to sample some of Whistler’s finest craft brews.
 Constantly growing and innovating, the local breweries have a dedicated fan base in Whistler and beyond.
-If you’re not a craft beer drinker (yet), you’re in for a treat.

-3. Forged Axe Throwing
+3. Try Your Hand at Forged Axe Throwing

 Why it’s awesome: Throwing axes is as quintessentially Canadian as you can get.
 But visitors have only recently had the chance to take part in this great Canadian tradition.
 You don’t need to know how to throw, as axe throw

-What to expect: The concept is pretty simple: you throw axes at a target, and it feels great when they thunk into the wood.
-Then add a charming axe throwing host and some friendly competition and you’ve got yourselves the ultimate Canadian day out.
+What to expect: The concept is pretty simple: You throw axes at a target, and it feels great when they thunk into the wood.
+Then add a charming axe-throwing host and some friendly competition and you’ve got yourselves the ultimate Canadian day out.

-How to get there: Forged Axe Throwing is in Function Junction, 15 minutes south of Whistler village (and delightfully close to the local breweries for a post-game beverage)
+How to get there: Forged Axe Throwing is in Function Junction, 15 minutes south of Whistler Village (and delightfully close to the local breweries for a post-game beverage).

 How to book: Pop over to the bookings page to reserve a spot with your friends.
-Forged also host’s private axe-throwing parties (perfect for bachelorettes, corporate trips and wedding parties), or you might catch our trailer at events and festivals around Whistler.
+Forged also hosts private axe-throwing parties (perfect for bachelorettes, corporate trips, and wedding parties), or you might catch our trailer at events and festivals around Whistler.

-4. Train Wreck Hike
+4. Take the Train Wreck Hike

 Season: Spring – Fall

 How to find it: Start from the car park by Forecast Coffee (just down the road from Forged) in Function Junction.
 You’ll see the trail signposted into the forest.
-From there, look for coloured blazes on trees and rocks which will lead you through dense forest, past crashing waterfalls and finally to the Train Wreck itself.
+From there, look for coloured blazes on trees and rocks, which will lead you through dense forest, past crashing waterfalls, and finally to the train wreck itself.

-5. Secret Mountain Stashes of Powder
+5. Shred Secret Mountain Stashes of Powder

 Intermediate: To get a taste of that west coast pow, without overstepping your limits, do some quick laps under Whistler T-bar.
-The pitch is steep enough to be fun, but not scary, and you can ski several different lines down the wide, open bowl.
+The pitch is steep enough to be fun but not scary, and you can ski several different lines down the wide, open bowl.

-6. Local’s Favourite Breakfast
+6. Try the Locals’ Favourite Breakfast

 Why it’s awesome: Everyone in Whistler knows that breakfast is the most important meal of the day.
 You simply can’t adventure without it.
 With that in mind, there are almost endless excellent breakfast options available.